-Inspiration can really come from anything, I can literally be out food shopping and see something in an interesting packaging and think “Ooo what could I make with that”.
-Saying that, I am not sure what made me think of doing our own Roy Lichtenstein inspired pop art, but there has been a note in my phone since December telling me not to forget the idea!
+Inspiration can really come from anything.
+I can literally be out food shopping and see something in an interesting packaging and think “Ooo what could I make with that”.
+Saying that, I am not sure what made me think of creating our own pop art inspired by Roy Lichtenstein.
+But there has been a note in my phone since December telling me not to forget the idea!
 I didn’t forget, it has just taken me a long time to act upon this inspiration, as it kept being put off for other things.

 Well, we did finally get around to doing it and I have to say it was a huge success.
 EC was really into it, whereas YC, who did enjoy it, was far more interested in actually painting rather than doing dots.